 You’ve got some data in Excel, and you want to quickly summarize it.
 There’s not much time, and your client or boss needs information right away.

-Microsoft Excel is the most popular software in the world, used for data entry, analysis and summarization of data quickly and easily.
-And that’s because using Excel has become the easiest way to quickly analyze data.
-Several summary functions, powerful features & methods are available for your use within Microsoft Excel, right out of the box.
+Microsoft Excel has become the easiest way to quickly analyze data.
+Several Summary functions, Pivot Tables, What-If Analysis, and other powerful features & methods are available for your use within Microsoft Excel, right out of the box.
 Learn them, and your data analysis will become a breeze.

 Here are the Top 10 Ways to Summarize Data in Excel Quickly